sifophp/puppet-sifo_app/README.md

 	bash <(curl -s https://raw.githubusercontent.com/sifophp/puppet-sifo-app/master/install.sh)

-# This is a working in progress project, do not use it yet :)
+# Work in progress, do not use it yet :)